SamBurgess93/Milestone-1/README.md

 The main method of testing I used was implenting/ changing styles in the Chrome Dev Tools first to see how it looked on various device sizes.
 If this was satisfactory then I would paste the code over to my HTML/CSS to make the change permanent.

-I also used Lighthouse to test the accessability of the site and W3 validator to test my code.
+I also used Lighthouse to test the accessability of the site and W3 validator to further test my code.

-The testing process on differrent devices was carried out in the following order.
+The testing process on different devices was carried out using the following method.
-1. Load up the webpage and scroll through the page without clicking on any features checking for any overflow.
+1. Load up the webpage and scroll through the page without clicking on any features checking for any overflow or sizing issues.
 2. If everything is OK then I would scroll back to the top of the page and click on the first feature.
 Does it function and present itself in the way it is intended?
 If yes, then go to the next feature and repeat the step.
 If not then I fixed the issue.
 3. Click on each item on the navbar ensuring that the link brings you to the correct destination and also when the user is brought to the destination that the navbar doesnt obstruct any of the information.
 4. On the Modal and contact form sections I would test the fields on each device to ensure each field was required worked correctly.